kwan3217/Ranger/tables/readme.md

   that is way too much to type.
 The time, latitude, longitude, altitude, and velocity vector of the spacecraft at that point are available from the TAB143 row of `trajectory_7a.csv` .
+* `geocentric_7.csv` Geocentric state vector in Earth Equatorial True of Date frame, from [Ranger VII Flight Path and its Determination from Tracking Data](https://ntrs.nasa.gov/citations/19650003678).
+  This table includes both the pre-maneuver (Appendix B, pp89-95) and post-maneuver (Appendix C, pp96-110) vectors, at about 1 hour intervals.
+The last position is about 75ms before impact.
+* `selenocentric_7.csv` Selenocentric state vector from Appendix C above.
+The vectors are still in